veraison/services/verification/cmd/verification-service/README.md

 - `listen-addr` (optional): the address, in the form `<host>:<port>` the verification server will be listening on.
 If not specified, this defaults to `localhost:8080`.
+- `protocol` (optional): the protocol that will be used.
+Defaults to "https" if not specified.
+Must be either "http" or "https".
+- `cert`: path to the x509 certificate to be used.
+Must be specified if protocol is "https"
+- `cert-key`: path to the key associated with the certificate specified in `cert`.
+Must be specified if protocol is "https"

 ### Verifier configuration